aleksandrmironov/equitativa-sample/README.md

 ##Step 2: The pipeline

-You will have **fetchr-build** job available.
-Just press *build* or make changes in hello-world.git to run the pipeline.
-Finally you will have the app built and available at http://localhost:8080.
+You will have **equitativa-build** job available.
+Just press *build* (first run will be started automatically) to run the pipeline.
+Finally you will have the webmail app built and available at http://localhost:8080.